 Put this place on your hunting destination bucket list.
 Crockford Pigeon Mountain is your one stop shop for a herd of quality hunting opportunities.
 Turkey and deer are on the menu for hunting success.
 You may come to the area to hunt, but you’ll fall in love with its beautiful natural features.
 Gorgeous overlooks, refreshing waterfalls, miles of trails await your arrival.
 There’s something here for all of the approximately 200,000 people a year who visit this natural wonder in the WMA system.
 Don’t worry hunters, the area is closed to all non-hunting activities while hunting is going on for safety.

 Newton – Baker County

 Looking to shoot a few doves this season?
 C’mon down to southwest Georgia.
 Elmodel WMA has the Division’s only irrigated dove field complete with seventy-four acres of corn, sunflower and peanuts.
 There’s also another 100 plus acres of non-irrigated fields planted with sunflower and brown top millet you can drop a limit of birds on.
 Believe it or not, there is some good dove hunting after opening weekend.
-Late season hunts here from October 13 to 31st have not only cooler weather, but good harvests!
+Late season hunts here have not only cooler weather, but good harvests!

 Jesup – Wayne County

 Don’t let the name confuse you.
 There’s more than just swamp at Penholoway.
 From easily accessible upland pine and wildlife openings to a 6,000 acre boat only accessible island full of bottomland hardwoods.
 Whatever you flavor, there’s something for every hunter to try and nab the rabbit, turkey, or deer they’re after.
 Spend a day in the woods hunting the dramatic bluff line that divides upland and bottomland habitat.
 The property features so much early successional habitat (weed patches necessary for critters) that it’ll feel gamey just driving through it.